adeleandcarl/adeleandcarl.github.io/_includes/copy/about_us.md

 ## Our Services

-Focused engagements providing feedback and refinement of your:
+Providing executive insights and guidance on your:

 - product roadmap
 - product architecture